 The major personal determinants of PEB are revealed in previous literature, including environmental awareness, sense of responsibility, personal value, physical stress, and psychological stress (Gkargkavouzi et al., 2019).
 The association between environmental awareness and PEB has been reported in various sections (Fu et al., 2020).
 Moreover, environmental awareness has been identified as one of the significant determinants affecting the recycling of waste in China (Jiang et al., 2020).
 A sense of responsibility helps pro-environmental behaviour by activating a sense of moral obligation toward the environment (Afsar et al., 2016).
 Moreover, it is argued that employees' PEB can be encouraged by strengthening their sense of responsibility (Neessen et al., 2021).
 Personal value plays a significant role in shaping one's behaviour and is regarded as a key predictor and determinant of PEB (Bhattacharyya et al., 2020).
 All these findings tend to support the need for research into the association between personal determinants and workers' PEB.
 In recent years, greater attention has been paid to the individual determinants related to reducing construction waste (Bakshan et al., 2017).
 Physical stress refers to all kinds of physical symptoms caused by excessive physical consumption (Leung et al., 2016).
 The intensity and long hours involved in construction work induce physical stress amongst workers (Zhao et al., 2018), which is also associated with anti-social behaviour, insomnia, and injuries (Jebelli et al., 2019).
 Psychological stress is the physiological change and mood fluctuation caused by a change of the external environment and the internal state of the body (Anwer et al., 2021).
 The psychological stress of workers, usually manifested as exhaustion and breakdown, is also widely reported in the construction industry.
 It is associated with low job satisfaction, poor work performance, and a high level of intention to leave the construction industry (Lim et al., 2017).
 These findings indicate the significant impact of physical and psychological stress on construction workers.
 The connection between stress and pro-environmental behaviour has been identified in the literature (Clercq and Belausteguigoitia, 2020).
 However, evidence of an association between stress and pro-environmental behaviour toward construction waste is few and far between.

 The organisational factors of individual PEB are also reported in the literature, including site management (Ajayi et al., 2017), tedious construction process (Bølviken and Koskela, 2016), and training (Li et al., 2018).
 Although construction waste adversely impacts the natural environment, many construction contractors seem to be oblivious to it (Wu et al., 2022).
 Poor site management was a significant factor in the generation of construction waste (Magalhães et al., 2017).
-The performance of the construction workers is dependent on the quality of site management, such that workers would take PEB seriously and exhibit construction ) waste minimisation behaviour when the site management is strict and efficient (Wu et al., 2019.
+The performance of the construction workers is dependent on the quality of site management, such that workers would take PEB seriously and exhibit construction ) waste minimisation behaviour when the site management is strict and efficient (Ma et al., 2022b).
 Another contributor to construction waste generation is tedious construction processes.
 Despite the fact that much effort goes into disposing of construction waste by applying technical measures (Davis et al., 2021), little attention is given to avoiding the generation of construction waste by improving construction processes.
 Furthermore, lack of training is regarded as one of the major causes of construction waste (Li et al., 2018), and it is claimed that effective training is a good way to overcome difficulties of PEB relating to CWM and decrease the generation of construction waste (Park and Tucker, 2017).
 To encourage PEB of workers on-site, it is necessary to first identify the organisational determinants that affect it.